Focusrite-Scarlett-on-Linux/sound-usb-kernel-module/README.md

 depmod -a
 ```

+The `v5.12-sound-master` branch tracks the linux kernel sound maintainer Takashi's tree and can be accessed similarly
+by replacing `v5.12-scarlett-gen3` by `v5.12-sound-master` in the instructions above.

 `depmod -v -a` (with `-v`) gives rather verbose messages about kernel modules.
 You should find those new ones being
 processed.